 At its most basic, social media automation involves scheduling posts ahead of time to post at a specific time and date.
 For example, you can upload a week’s worth of Facebook posts to an automation platform, set them to post at your audience’s peak engagement time each day, then turn your attention to more pressing tasks.

-There are a variety of tools that allow you to queue up posts across platforms, including Hootsuite, Buffer, and Sprout Social.
+There are a variety of tools that allow you to queue up posts across ecommerce platforms, including Hootsuite, Buffer, and Sprout Social.
 Some social media automation tools also streamline social listening by allowing you to monitor and aggregate posts from others containing certain keywords or your brand name.

 Of course, some parts of social media require a personal touch; responding to and engaging with customers should be done by someone familiar with your brand and products.
 Robots need not apply.